Forecasting in Pharmaceutical Industry (Patient-Level) – Part 1

 Total Number of Vials = Total vial utilization(per month)*Total number of treated Patients

-An important point to note here is we are assuming all of our patients are paid patients and this data does not include clinical trials patients and FOC patients (free of charge).
+An important point to note here is that we assume all our patients are paid patients, and this data excludes clinical trial patients and FOC patients (free of charge).

 Also, we are not looking for parallel trade here which is common in the EU market.